To be considered for the project, candidates must:

 How to apply

-Candidates should email with reference “PhD-SMVDC” a detailed CV with contact information for two academic referees, and a covering letter highlighting their suitability for the position, to Dr Agusti Egea-Alvarez (email@example.com).
-Following review of the application submissions, selected candidates will be invited for interview.
+Candidates should email with reference “PhD-SMVDC” a detailed CV with contact information for at least one academic referee, and a covering letter highlighting their suitability for the position, to Dr Agusti Egea-Alvarez (email@example.com)

-The project is available for a start from June 2021.
+The project is available for a start from June to September 2021.

-If you wish to discuss any details of the projects informally, please email Dr Egea-Alvarez quoting reference “PhD-SMVDC”.
+If you wish to discuss any details of the projects informally, please email Dr Egea-Alvarez quoting reference “TUG PhD – PhD SMVDC”.